punk4eva/SuggestionBox/README.md

 A way for users to submit suggestions.

 A user policy.
+DONE

 A policy page.
+DONE

 A way for users to upvote suggestions.